MileHacker Logo

 Spring (April-May) temperatures range from 15-25°C (59-77°F).
 This period sees moderate precipitation, typically short bursts of rain.
 Humidity levels remain comfortable.

 Summer (June-August) temperatures become hot, often reaching 25-35°C (77-95°F) or more.
 July and August experience heatwaves where temperatures exceed 40°C (104°F).
-Precipitation is minimal, and the air feels dry.
+Rainfall is minimal, and the air feels dry.
 Autumn (September-October) temperatures are warm to mild, generally 20-30°C (68-86°F).
 Precipitation increases but remains moderate.
 Humidity levels are comfortable.
 Winter (November-March) temperatures are mild, around 10-15°C (50-59°F).
 This period has the most precipitation, but rain usually falls in short, heavy showers rather than prolonged downpours.
 Evenings are cooler.

 Ideal Timing for Activities